 You designed your website, and never really thought any more about it; but have you considered whether your web design is annoying?
 Visitors arrive at websites and when there are things they dislike, they simply don’t come back again, and you are blissfully unaware.
 However, those lost visitors are potential customers that you’ve lost.
 Let’s look at 5 things you should exclude in your web design so as not to annoy your visitors.

 1. Huge Font Size – When you use huge fonts, you are in essence yelling at your visitors.
 The same applies when you use all caps.
-People don’t like to be yelled at so use a font that’s no bigger than 14.
+People don’t like to be yelled at so use a font that’s no bigger than 14.2.
+Small Font Size – Just like huge fonts are annoying, small fonts are just as annoying.
+You want your message heard so don’t whisper.
+Speaking in a normal volume by using a font size between 10 and 14 points.

 There are hundreds of web browsers in use around the world, each making use of W3C document standards in a slightly different way.
 As a result, web designers fight with making their websites work properly in the various browsers.